Free Legal Dictionary – User Supplied Legal Definitions

 B.

-Barrister: in England, one of two classes of legal practitioners; an English trial lawyer
+Barrister: in England, one of two classes of legal practitioners is an English trial lawyer.

-The burden of Proof: the burden that rests with each party to the litigation to convince the jury in a jury trial or the judge in a bench trial of that party’s case
+The Burden of Proof: the burden of each Party to the litigation to convince the jury in a jury trial or the judge in a bench trial of that Party’s case.

 C.

-Casualty Loss: a loss of property due to fire, storm, or other casualties
+Casualty Loss: property loss due to fire, storm, or other casualties.

-Circumstantial Evidence: indirect evidence of a fact; evidence that indirectly y suggests proof of a fact
+Circumstantial evidence: indirect evidence of a fact; evidence that indirectly suggests proof of a point.

 Citation: a reference to a book or other source of legal authority

-Civil Action: a judicial proceeding brought to protect a civil right created by common law or statute
+Civil action: a judicial proceeding to protect a civil right created by common law or statute.

-Class Action: a lawsuit brought by a representative member on behalf of a large group of persons or members of the group
+Class Action: a lawsuit brought by a representative member on behalf of a large group of persons or members.

-Common-Law: the system of jurisprudence that is based on judicial precedent.
-As a result, rather than statutory laws and comprises the most substantial body of law in the United States
+Common law: the system of jurisprudence that is based on judicial precedent.
+As a result, rather than statutory laws, it comprises the most substantial body of Law in the United States.

-Comparative Negligence: the comparing of responsibility between the plaintiff and the defendant or defendants
+Comparative Negligence: comparing responsibility between the plaintiff and the defendant or defendants.

-Complaint: in a civil lawsuit, the first papers filed by the plaintiff setting out the facts on which the claim for relief is based
+Complaint: in a civil lawsuit, the first papers filed by the plaintiff set out the facts on which the claim for relief is based.

-The conclusion of Fact: the conclusion reached through the use of facts and reasoning, without resort to rules of law
+The conclusion of Fact: the conclusion reached through the use of facts and reasoning, without resorting to rules of Law

-Conflict of Interest: a situation where the tending of one duty leads to disregard of another
+Conflict of Interest: tending to one duty leads to disregarding another.

-Conflict of Laws: applicable law of one state court which differs with the applicable law of another state jurisdiction which also has an interest in the outcome
+Conflict of Laws: Applicable Law of one state court that differs from the applicable Law of another state jurisdiction, which is also interested in the outcome.

 Consent, Informed: see INFORMED CONSENT.

-Consent Judgment: an agreement of the parties which is placed on record with the court having jurisdiction
+Consent Judgment: an agreement between the parties placed on record, with the court having jurisdiction.

 Contempt of Court: willful disobedience of a court order or intentional interference with the administration of justice

-Contingent Fee: a charge made by an attorney dependent upon the outcome of the case; the amount is usually a percentage of the party’s recovery
+Contingent Fee: a charge made by an attorney dependent upon the case’s outcome; the amount is usually a percentage of the Party’s recovery.

-Contribution: a legal right of a party who is responsible to the victim for reimbursement from another person
+Contribution: a legal right of a party responsible to the victim for reimbursement from another person.

-Contributory Negligence: the negligence of the injured party, which is recognized as conduct that contributed to the loss
+Contributory Negligence: the Negligence of the injured Party, recognized as conduct that contributed to the loss.

-Costs: court-recognized expenses of the legal proceedings for which the successful party is entitled to reimbursement from the other party
+Costs: court-recognized expenses of the legal proceedings for which the victorious Party is entitled to reimbursement from the other party.

-Criminal Negligence: an act of negligence that is a violation of the law and constitutes a crime
+Criminal Negligence: an act of Negligence that violates the Law and constitutes a crime.

 D.